Date: 24 April 2021

 Price: ABVA members £100, Non-members £120

-Hannah Capon, Gwen Covey-Crump and Lowri Davies will give an overview of the most significant day to day issues faced by owners of animals with chronic pain and the vets that treat them.
+Hannah Capon (Canine Arthritis Management), Gwen Covey-Crump (Langford Vets) and Lowri Davies (SMART Clinic) will give an overview of the most significant day to day issues faced by owners of animals with chronic pain and the vets that treat them.
 We will explore the latest pharmaceutical solutions for chronic pain, how acupuncture compares with these, and its complementary potential.
-The importance of rehabilitation techniques will be demonstrated so that we are not just treating sore joints, but considering the soft tissue and fascial aspects of mobiity and chronic pain.
+The importance of rehabilitation techniques will be demonstrated so that we are not just treating sore joints, but considering the soft tissue and fascial aspects of mobility and chronic pain.
 In all of these areas we will show the many benefits of incorporating acupuncture into the therapy.
 Finally, we will examine the home environment's impact on osteoarthritis in dogs and the benefits of education and involvement of the whole team - owner, dog walker, receptionist, nurse and vet.

 The meeting will be accredited for 5 CPD hours and a recording will be accessible to all delegates after the meeting.